Solar power 101: Everything you need to know about solar

 - How solar panels turn sunlight into electricity

 - How that electricity is then sent to our homes and businesses

 Solar power is produced through something called the photovoltaic effect.
 If you’ve ever looked at a solar panel, you’ve probably seen that they are made up of multiple small squares.
 Those squares are called solar cells, photovoltaic cells, or PV cells.

 Almost all the solar panels you see are made of silicon solar cells.
 Each cell has a negative layer with extra electrons and a positive layer that has room for those electrons to travel to.
 When sunlight hits that negative layer, the electrons are knocked loose and begin to move to the positive layer.
 The flowing of electrons is solar electricity!

-Learn more: How solar panels work
+Learn more: How do solar panels work?

 How solar power is used